-- 4.8.4.1 Normally the title of such appointees is Assistant, Associate, or Lecturer.
-[81-2] - 4.8.4.2 Appointments are usually made for one year with reappointment depending upon the needs of the College.
-Normally, the individual will be on no more than half-time assignment as determined by the Dean of the Faculty and the Department Head or, for those not supervised by a Department Head, by the Program Chair or the Dean of the Faculty, taking into account the nature of the duties.
+4.8.4.1 Normally the title of such appointees is Assistant, Associate, or Lecturer.
+[81-2]

+4.8.4.2 Appointments are usually made for one year with reappointment depending upon the needs of the College.
+Normally, the individual will be on no more than half-time assignment as determined by the Dean of the Faculty and the Department Head/Program Chair, taking into account the nature of the duties.
 During each year, the position and the performance of the individual are reviewed.
 Part-time Officers of Instruction are evaluated by the Promotion, Tenure, and Review Committee or the Dean of the Faculty, if the Committee delegates this responsibility to the Dean of the Faculty (see Section 4.3.2.2).
 For review schedule and procedures, see section 4.8.5.
-[81-2, Rev. 1990, 09-21, 10-14, 14-04] - 4.8.4.3 Appointment of the individual on a regular basis occurs only as the result of a regular search procedure and only if the related position becomes full-time.
-[81-2] - 4.8.5 Procedures for Review of Part-Time Instructors [Rev. 09-22]
+[81-2, Rev. 1990, 09-21, 10-14, 14-04]

+4.8.4.3 Appointment of the individual on a regular basis occurs only as the result of a regular search procedure and only if the related position becomes full-time.
+[81-2]

+4.8.5 Procedures for Review of Part-Time Instructors [Rev. 09-22]

 Part-time instructors who are employed repeatedly must be reviewed and evaluated, normally before a contract is issued for a fourth semester following the initial semester or the prior review.
-The Department Head or, for those not in departments, the Program Chair or the Dean of the Faculty, will ask the instructor to submit written materials, normally to include teaching materials (such as syllabi) and student evaluations.
-He/she will then meet with the instructor and will prepare a written report to the Dean of the Faculty, with a copy to the instructor.
+The Department Head/Program Chair or the Dean of the Faculty, will ask the instructor to submit written materials, normally to include teaching materials (such as syllabi) and student evaluations.
+The Department Head/Program Chair or Dean of the Faculty, as appropriate, will then meet with the instructor and will prepare a written report to be submitted to the Dean of the Faculty, with a copy to the instructor.
 [Rev. 09-22, 10-14, 14-04]

 Like their full-time counterparts, part-time classroom and laboratory instructors should participate in the College's student evaluations process as set forth in section 4.2.1.1.2.
-Prior to the review, the Department Head, Program Chair, or the Dean of the Faculty is encouraged to arrange for peer observation of part-time instructors' teaching.
+Prior to the review, the Department Head/Program Chair or the Dean of the Faculty is encouraged to arrange for peer observation of part-time instructors' teaching.
 [Rev. 09-22, 10-14, 2014]

-If possible, written reviews of part-time instructors should be completed before or with the annual report of the Department or program.
+If possible, written reviews of part-time instructors should be completed before or with the annual report of the department/program.
 Annual reports should list part-time and short-term instructors and expected schedules for review.
 [Rev. 09-22, 2014]